nbdd0121/unwinding/README.md

 ## Personality and other utilities

 The library also provides Rust personality function.
+This can work with the unwinder described above or with a different unwinder.
 This can be handy if you are working on a `#![no_std]` binary/staticlib/cdylib and you still want unwinding support.

 Here are the feature gates related:
 | Feature       | Default | Description |